 - Plants, they say, can have a calming effect on people’s mental status…watching them grow and looking after them

-- The Instagram generation know how plants work well as props to make their homes look better
+- The Instagram generation are getting to love plants and know how they help make their homes look better

 - Some plants have a purifying effect on air quality